-“Decolonising the Academy: Trans-Indigenous Possibilities” is a project that brings together Indigenous scholars from across Australia, the Pacific and Asia, in an evolving and expanding dialogue about what it means to practice decolonial academic work.
+“Decolonising the Academy: Trans-Indigenous Possibilities” is a Flagship project of the School of Culture, History and Language at the ANU that brings together Indigenous scholars from across Australia, the Pacific and Asia, in an ongoing dialogue about what it means to practice decolonial academic work.

 Across the world, the university system has advanced colonial modes of education and research through its intrinsic relationships with the nationalist project of the settler-colonial state.
 As a result, universities exist as haunted sites of neo/colonial power and violence.
 They have historically functioned as imperial observatories to study and construct knowledge about Indigenous people, rather than producing work by, for and with Indigenous people.